-Board of Directors recommends you v ote FOR the following j: 1.
-Elect nine directors for a one-year term Nominees: For Δαainst Abstain 1a.
-Bob Malone 0 The Board of Directors recommends you vote FOR proposal 2.
-For Against Abs 1b.
-Samantha B. Algaze 0 0 Approve, on an advisory basis, our named executive officers' compensation.
-1c.
-Andrea E. Bertone 0 The Board of Directors recommends you vote FOR proposal 3.
+ABOD' Y EN ERGY CORPORATION The B oard l of Directors recommends you v ote FOR the f ollowing: 1.
+Elect nine directors for a one-year term - 1 Nom inees: For A Against Abstain 1a.
+Bob Malone 0 0 0 The Board of Directors recommends you vote FOR proposal 2.
+For .
+Against Abstain 1b.
+Samantha B. Algaze 0 0 0 Approve, on an advisory basis, our named executive officers' compensation.
+0 0 0 1c.
+Andrea E. Bertone 0 0 0 The Board of Directors recommends you vote FOR proposal 3.
 1d.
-William H. Champion 0 0 0 Ratify the appointment of Ernst & Young LLP as our independent registered public accounting firm for 2022.
-0 1e.
-Nicholas J. Chirekos 0 0 NOTE: Such other business as may properly come before the 1f.
-Stephen E. Gorman 0 meeting or any adjournment thereof.
+William H. Champion 0 0 0 Ratify the appointment of Ernst & Young LLP as our independent registered public accounting firm for 2023.
+0 0 0 1e.
+Nicholas J. Chirekos 0 0 0 NOTE: Such other business as may properly come before the 1f.
+Stephen E. Gorman 0 0 0 meeting or any adjournment thereof.
 1g.
 James C. Grech 0 0 0 1h.
 Joe W. Laymon 0 0 0 1i.
-David J. Miller 0 0 0

-Signature (Joint Owners)
+David J. Miller 0 0 0 Please sian exactly as your name(s) appear(s) hereon.
+When signing as attornev . executor. persor nally. exactly as your name(s) appear(s) tor, or other fiduciary, please give fu All holders must sign.
+If a corporation hip name by authorized officer.
+Ill title as such. on or partnersh Joint owne iip, please si rs should ign in full d each sign I corporate Signat ure [PLEASE SIGN WITHIN BOX Date 1 Signature (Joint Owners) Date

-Important Notice Regarding the Availability of Proxy Materials for the Annual Stockholder Meeting to be held on May 5, 2022:
+Important Notice Regarding the Availability of Proxy Materials for the Annual Stockholder Meeting to be held on May 4, 2023: